leostera/lam/README.md

 ## How does it work?

-LAM compiles your .beam files ahed of time into a representation that's optimized for running them.
+LAM compiles your .beam files ahead of time into a representation that's optimized for running them.

 Then it bundles that with the appropriate target runtime into some binary